-The Until We All Win community investment program, created in 2019, is a direct reflection of what our our eight Employee Networks, collectively known as NikeUNITED, stand for — our commitment to diversity and inclusion in the communities where we live and work.
-The grants, totalling $4 million, support nonprofit organizations that work to level the playing field for underrepresented communities in cities where we have deep relationships with employees and consumers and other relevant locations across North America.
+The Until We All Win community investment program is a direct reflection of what our eight Employee Networks, collectively known as NikeUNITED, stand for — our commitment to diversity and inclusion in the communities where we live and work.
+Beginning in 2019, we gave $4 million to support nonprofit organizations that work to level the playing field for underrepresented communities in cities where we have deep relationships with employees and consumers, and other relevant locations across North America.
 Intersectionality is a key consideration in our grantmaking — it enables us to increase our impact and create more meaningful change.

 The nonprofits listed were selected in conjunction with Network members.

 At Nike, our mission statement includes the phrase, “If you have a body, you are an athlete.”
 This year we recognized — and donated a total of $500,000 — to 21 nonprofits that educate people about disabilities and celebrate the contributions of those with different ability levels.

 This year Nike donated a total of $500,000 to 20 nonprofits that help advance Asian American, Middle East and Pacific Islander communities.
 These organizations provide a variety of services, such as fueling play and sport programs, supporting education and career development, and promoting anti-racism and inclusion efforts, to address increased intolerance stemming from the COVID-19 pandemic.